tryfail/carpentry/README.md

 1. create a job to rollback rules
 2. load experimental rules
 3. Either cancel the job if the rules are appropriate or wait for the timeout.

-WARNING: Some server are more complex and require manually turning some knobs such as loading the pf tables.

 ### list jobs